SIDDHESH95-CODE/Udemy-WD/Backend/02_Express/readme.md

     - Since MongoDB is a NoSQL database, Mongoose helps you structure your documents and interact with the database using an object-oriented approach.

 -Note: Prisma is more focused on type safety and works better with TypeScript compared to Mongoose.

+- To check your port is open for running your application and not occupied by any other source the run the below command in cmd: netstat -ano | findstr :3001